 What Does a Content Syndication Partner Do?

 Looking at a brief overview, content syndication is simply, syndicating content.
 A partner will take that content, and send it across their network to promote engagement over a set amount of time.
 Content Syndication, as a methodology however, has countless ways that it can be executed.
 Some partners will syndicate your content and repackage it as a lead generation solution, others, will utilize it as an advertising method to promote website visits/ interactions.
 Regardless of how it’s being done, the end goal is to place the content pieces in front of the right people, to promote thought leadership, and increase brand recognition.

 - While yes, you can syndicate content pieces on your own to your own database, you might eventually hit the cap on your internal data.
 This can create vendor fatigue over time.
 Initially, internal content syndication may be self-sufficient, but as the brand grows, you should start looking at partner networks.

 - Look at the company’s reach into your specific buyer persona.
 Is it advertised on their website?
-What other solutions does that content syndication vendor use to back up their processes?
+What content syndication platforms or other solutions does that content syndication vendor use to back up their processes?

 What Types of Partners are Out There?